Arctic Wildlife and Landscapes

 After you register, we'll be emailing you detailed information on how to book your flights along with checklists for clothing and gear to bring.
 We will continue to stay in touch as we get closer to ensure you are setup for success!

-This trip can be paired with our Alaska Fall Photo Workshop Sept 5-11.
-We will be departing at 8AM from La Quinta in Fairbanks on Sept 1st, and lodging is included for the night of Aug 31st.
+This trip can be paired with our Alaska Fall Photo Workshop Sept 4-10.
+We will be departing at 8AM from La Quinta in Fairbanks on Aug 30th.
+Six nights of double occupancy lodging is included in the base price.
+Single rooms are available at additional cost.
 This trip will be venturing into some very remote parts of the high arctic.
 We will have satellite communication devices in the event of an emergency since there is little to no cell signal.
-There is always a chance that adverse weather will make it unsafe to drive the Dalton Highway.
+There is always a chance that extreme weather will make it unsafe to drive.
 If that were to happen, our itinerary could be delayed or modified.
 Situations like this are beyond our control and this is why we highly recommend Travel Insurance.
 We have partnered with Squaremouth, a website that allows you to compare policies from multiple providers to choose the best one for you.
 For meals, we will be stopping at restaurants and dining areas whenever possible.
-Food will be available in the vehicles for areas where there are no restaurants.
+You will be able to stock up on snacks before we leave Fairbanks.
+Food is not included in the workshop fee.

 $4500/person + Tax